LOT Polish Airlines: 2008–2019

 In 2010/11 LOT announced its new 'East meets West' route expansion policy, which saw the airline add several new Asian destinations to its schedule over the coming years.
 The policy aimed to take advantage of LOT's perspective as a transit airline and the substantial passenger growth seen on Europe-Asia flights in recent years.
 Also, in line with this policy LOT introduced premium economy class on all Boeing 787 aircraft.
 Additionally, lie-flat seats were made available in business class, and all of the airline's new long-haul aircraft were fitted with Thales personal entertainment systems.

 In 2018, two new aircraft (this Boeing 787-9 Dreamliner and a 737 MAX-8) were painted in liveries commemorating Poland's independence.

 In June 2012, LOT announced all services to New York would be centralized from Newark and JFK Terminal 4 to JFK Terminal 1 from October 2012.
 It would also enter into a codeshare agreement with JetBlue to increase the number of onward connections available to its customers.
 In July 2012 it was announced that a planned sale of a major stake in the airline to Turkish Airlines would not go ahead.
-The main problem was the inability of Turkish Airlines to own a majority stake, inasmuch as it is not a European Union company.
+The main problem was the inability of Turkish Airlines to own a majority stake as it is not a European Union company.

 On 21 June 2015, 1,400 of the airline's passengers were affected as 22 of its flights were impacted after hackers attacked airline computers that were issuing flight plans at Warsaw's Okecie airport.
 LOT spokesman Adrian Kubicki said: "We're using state-of-the-art computer systems, so this could potentially be a threat to others in the industry."

 Amidst a restructuring plan which saw the airline return to profitability for the first time in seven years, a 22 June 2015 press conference revealed details about the airline's prospects.
 These included reinstating routes renounced as part of EU sanctions imposed following Polish government aid granted to ensure the airline's survival, as well as new long haul routes to Asia and North America.